 Think about your systems, and where can you make changes to make supplies last?
 As a mentioned above, once I switched to community supplies that stayed locked away when not being used, I was able to go three years in a row without needing to buy crayons, markers, glue, or scissors.
 And this is with grades 2 through 5!
 I was no longer throwing supplies out left and right!
 Students stopped hoarding supplies, breaking supplies, or losing supplies!
 Another thing I did was switch to ball point pens (yes, with second graders!) and saved so much on not having to buy pencils, erasers, or mini sharpeners.
 Pens lasted infinitely longer, and needed nothing else for them to function properly.

 Decor: Find some colors you love and stick to it.
 I know themes are all the rage for some, but it adds up.
-I've been reusing the same stuff over and over for five years, and its all in excellent shape.
+I've been reusing the same stuff over and over for five years, and it's all in excellent shape.
 I don't anticipate needing to buy more decor soon, and when I do it will be to only replace what has worn out.
-If you're new and have nothing i recommend sticking with black as a base (almost every school has black butcher paper, even if it's not fadeless, or you can invest now in black fabric), and a main color and an accent color.
+If you're new and have nothing then I recommend sticking with black as a base (almost every school has black butcher paper, even if it's not fadeless, or you can invest now in black fabric), then choose a main color and an accent color.